Cutleast/Mod-Manager-Migrator/README.md

 1. Install Python 3.9 (Make sure that you add it to PATH!)
 2. Clone repository
 3. Open terminal in repository folder
-4. Type in following command to set up virtual environment:
+4. Type in following command to set up virtual environment and install all requirements:
-   `python -m venv src\venv`
+   `setup_venv.bat`
 5. Activate virtual environment by typing:
    `src\venv\Scripts\activate`
-6. Run setup_venv.bat by typing:
-   `setup_venv.bat`

 ### 4. Execute from source